MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/enable-knowledge-article-search-filters.md

 ---

-5. Select the filters you want to make available for knowledge search.
+4. Select the filters you want to make available for knowledge search.

 ### [Customer Service admin center](#tab/customerserviceadmincenter)

-  - You will find the filters on the **Filters** page.
+  - Move through the **Filters** page to view the filters.

 ### [Customer Service Hub](#tab/customerservicehub)